Predjama Castle: Hidden passageway

-After the reconstruction
+After reconstruction

 After the siege and destruction of the original castle, its ruins were acquired by the Oberburg family.
 In 1511, the second castle, built by the Purgstall family in the first decade of the 16th century, was destroyed in an earthquake.
 In 1567, Archduke Charles of Austria leased the castle to Baron Philipp von Cobenzl, who paid it off after 20 years.
 In 1570, the current castle was built in the Renaissance style, pressed next to a vertical cliff under the original medieval fortification.
 The castle has remained in this form, virtually unchanged, to the present day.

-In the 18th century, it became one of the favourite summer residences of the Cobenzl family, together with nearby Haasberg castle.
-Both the Austrian statesman and famous art collector Philipp von Cobenzl and the diplomat Count Ludwig von Cobenzl spent time in the castle.
+In the 18th century, it became one of the favourite summer residences of the Cobenzl family, together with nearby Haasberg Castle.
+Both the Austrian statesman and art collector Philipp von Cobenzl and the diplomat Count Ludwig von Cobenzl spent time in the castle.

 In 1810, the castle was inherited by Count Michael Coronini von Cronberg, and in 1846 it was sold to the Windischgrätz family, who remained its owners until the end of World War II, when it was confiscated and nationalized by the Yugoslav Communist authorities and turned into a museum.

-In popular culture

-A reconstruction of the castle was made into the map de_castle for the game Counter-Strike: Global Offensive.

-The castle was featured in the Jackie Chan film Armour of God.

-The castle was featured in Season 3 of The Witcher.

-The castle was featured in Season 1 of Ghost Hunters International.